 In December 2016, the Company announced that it had agreed to option a 100% interest in the project to BMC Minerals.
-BMC has been granted an option effective as of the closing whereby, in order to maintain and exercise the option, it must pay the Company \$375,000 (\$25,000 paid in 2016 and \$350,000 paid in January 2017) on closing, \$300,000 one year after closing (paid) and \$2,420,000 two years after closing.
+BMC has been granted two options effective as of the closing; the first, a one-year option whereby, in order to maintain and exercise the option, it must pay the Company \$300,000 (paid) on closing and \$2,200,000 one year after closing, or the second, a two-year option whereby, in order to maintain and exercise the option, it must pay the Company \$300,000 one year after closing (paid) on closing, \$300,000 one year after closing.
+BMC elected the two-year option.
 In addition, BMC has agreed to make a bonus payment of \$1,000,000 if and when BMC's Kudz Ze Kayah property has reached commercial production for one year.